minetest/minetest/doc/lua_api.md

 * `weapon`: any weapon
 * `heavy`: anything considerably heavy

-## Digging time calculation specifics
+## Digging Time Calculation Specifics

 Groups such as `crumbly`, `cracky` and `snappy` are used for this purpose.
 Rating is `1`, `2` or `3`.
 A higher rating for such a group implies